by-student-2017/QM2Thermo/README.md

 ## Slack Model Parameter Estimation

-When the parameter `Apara` is not explicitly provided (`Apara == 0.0`), it is automatically estimated based on the crystal structure and coordination number using the following expression:
+This README explains the logic used to estimate the empirical parameter `Apara` in the Slack model for thermal conductivity prediction.
+The estimation adapts based on the availability of crystal structure information, specifically the coordination number (CN).

 $$
 A = 3.1 \times 10^{-6} \cdot \left( \frac{V/N_{\text{atom}}}{\frac{3.615^3}{4}} \right)^{1/3} \cdot \left( \frac{a + b + c}{V^{1/3}} \right)^{-0.5} \cdot \left( \frac{\text{CN}}{12} \right)^{0.5}